springone-tour-2020-cicd/katacoda-scenarios/1-intro-workflow/step4.md

 Let's say that in the production environment we want to customize the following:

-- customize the namespace
+- Customize the namespace
-- add an environment variable being displayed on the HTTP endpoint
+- Add an environment variable being displayed on the HTTP endpoint
-- resource names to be prefixed by 'prod-'.
+- Resource names to be prefixed by 'prod-'
-- resources to have 'env: prod' labels.
+- Resources to have 'env: prod' labels
-- memory to be properly set.
+- Memory to be properly set
-- health check and readiness check.
+- Health check and readiness check

 If we're going to do this, we should look beyond search and replace tools like `sed` or `yq`.